bowo-prasetyo/forkbuild/docs/Principles.md

 This separation is what lets the same published world exist in multiple locations and be discovered by other clients without contaminating the document model with global coordinates.

+Recovery protects work without redefining domain truth (0.2.6).
+Autosave checkpoints exist to protect unsaved work from application failure.
+They are not publications, do not alter publication state, and do not replace the user's explicitly saved document automatically.
+Recovery data enters the domain through the same migration and validation pipeline as every other persisted document.

+Save, autosave, and publish have different semantics (0.2.6).
+Save persists the user's deliberate editable state; autosave protects recent unsaved work; publish creates an immutable released snapshot.
+None of these operations is a substitute for another.